NunoSpencer/DataAnalysis/README.md

 # GameDataAnalysis
-game data analysis in python and java
+Game Data Analysis in Python and Java